 Buffering | Unbuffered | Unbuffered, but with integrated clock buffering logic |

-Clock management | Standard clock distribution via motherboard | Improved clock distribution through integrated clock chip (CKD) |
+Clock management | Standard distribution from the processor via the mainboard | Improved distribution via integrated clock chip (CKD) |

-Compatibility | Standard motherboards | Requires motherboards with support for CUDIMM/CSODIMM |
+Compatibility | Standard mainboards | Requires mainboards and CPUs supporting CUDIMM/CSODIMM |

 Signal processing | None | Reclocking + jitter filtering |